By adding a camera module to your Raspberry Pi, you essentially get a portable, lightweight, and easy-to-hold-or-mount internet-connected camera.

 Now, it’s time to set up your Raspberry Pi for streaming.

-Begin by running an upgrade.
-This ensures you’re running the most recent version of Raspbian, with all of the necessary system and software updates, including raspivid.
+Begin by upgrading.
+This ensures you’re running the most recent version of Raspbian, with all the necessary system and software updates, including raspivid.

 Use the arrow keys to select Enable Camera, tap Enter, then select Yes.
 You’ll be prompted to reboot.
 When your Pi restarts, enter: